browserengineering/book/book/security.md

         # ...
 ```

-For these requests the top-level URL is new URL the browser is
+For these requests the top-level URL is the new URL being loaded.
-loading.
 That's because it is the new page that made us request these
 particular styles and scripts, so it defines which of those resources
 are on the same site.